Livability Tax Program - Primary Residence Declaration

 Other documents may be accepted.
 The key is that you can show the physical address of where you are considered to be primarily located.

-If you made your declaration online and provided your email address, you will receive an email confirming your declaration.
-Please review your Assessment Notice, which will be mailed in late February, to confirm the subclass assigned to your property.
+If you made your declaration online and accurately provided your email address, you will receive an email confirming your declaration.
+Be sure to retain this confirmation for your records.
+It is also your responsibility to review your Assessment Notice, which will be mailed in late February, to confirm the subclass assigned to your property.
 If you believe a change is necessary, please follow the subsequent steps outlined in the Notice.

-Apartment buildings defined as a single building with three or more units under one tax roll will be automatically placed in the primary residential subclass, no declaration will be required.
+Apartment buildings (Assessment Code 12M) defined as a single building with three or more units under one tax roll will be automatically placed in the primary residential subclass, no declaration will be required.
 If you are unsure if your property qualifies as an apartment, contact housingaction@canmore.ca to confirm.

-Properties that have been approved and assessed as employee housing as defined in the bylaw, and individually titled residential parking stalls and storage units will also be automatically placed in the primary residential subclass.
+Properties that have been approved and assessed as employee housing as defined in the bylaw (Assessment Code 12E), and individually titled residential parking stalls and storage units (Assessment Code 15R) will also be automatically placed in the primary residential subclass.

-The bylaw includes properties in the primary residential subclass if the following occur and the property was used as a primary residence immediately before the event occurred:
+The bylaw includes properties in the primary residential subclass if the following occurred:

-- the property was newly constructed, occupation and normal use of the the property as a primary residence was not possible,
+• the property was newly constructed, occupation and normal use of the property as a primary residence was not possible,

-- a dwelling unit on the property was undergoing permitted repairs or renovations that precluded occupancy,
+• a dwelling unit on the property was undergoing permitted repairs or renovations that prevented occupancy and the property was used as a primary residence immediately before,

-- the owner is deceased in the last two years,
+• the owner is deceased in the last two years and the property was used as a primary residence immediately before,

-- the owner is hospitalized, or placed in a long term or supportive care facility,
+• the owner is hospitalized, or placed in a long term or supportive care facility and the property was used as a primary residence immediately before,

-- a dwelling unit on the property was impacted by a catastrophic event that precluded occupancy.
+• a dwelling unit on the property was impacted by a catastrophic event that prevented occupancy and the property was used as a primary residence immediately before.

 If your residential property is being rented to someone who uses the property as their primary residence, the property can qualify as Primary Residential.